thewalkingdeaf-dot-net/www/src/posts/2024/2024-03/2024-03-05/2024-03-05_3-good-things.md

     - 3goodthings
 ---

-My 2nd post, listing 3 good things that happened today.
+My 2nd post on my new 11ty website, listing 3 good things that happened today.

 1. Started the day with my regular long espresso made with Brighton Lanes beans from CoffeeCompass.
 2. No clients today, so I made good progress with technical how-to documents for my colleagues.